vghuy17ck1/svt-av1-psyex/README.md

 **Projects Featuring SVT-AV1-PSY:**

 - [Aviator](https://github.com/gianni-rosato/aviator) ~ an AV1 encoding GUI by @gianni-rosato
-- [rAV1ator CLI](https://github.com/gianni-rosato/rav1ator-cli) ~ a TUI for video encoding with Av1an by @gianni-rosato
+- [rAV1ator CLI](https://github.com/ultimaxx/rav1ator-cli) ~ a TUI for video encoding with Av1an by @ultimaxx
 - [SVT-AV1-PSY on the AUR](https://aur.archlinux.org/packages/svt-av1-psy-git) ~ by @BlueSwordM
 - [SVT-AV1-PSY in CachyOS](https://github.com/CachyOS/CachyOS-PKGBUILDS/pull/144) ~ by @BlueSwordM
 - [Handbrake Builds](https://github.com/Nj0be/HandBrake-SVT-AV1-PSY) ~ by @Nj0be